 1. Install Internet Security and keep it up to date

 Internet security software must be installed on your computer in this world of information technology.
 There are many malware, adware, Trojan horses, and other suspicious and dangerous files being shared on the internet.
 It is not possible for anyone to keep the internet 100% safe, so it is your personal responsibility too to keep yourself safe from the possible dangers.
+It's also worth investing in a secure wifi software solution to better protect your network connection and decrease the chances of getting your valuable data compromised.

 There is plenty of internet security software available in the market to protect your information on the internet.
 Some of the best internet security software is from the companies like AVG, Kaspersky, Norton, Avira, and others.
 You should keep one of them and keep them updated to stay protected from the potential attacks.